EdgeApp/yaob/README.md

 ### Server Side

 The `yaob` library provides a `Bridge` object, which can send objects back and forth.
 The `Bridge` needs to know how to send and receive messages.
 For Web Workers, `postMessage` and `onmessage` are the way to do this.
-Other interfaces, such as Web Sockets, TCP/IP, or Node.js child processes have their own corresponding substitutes:
+Other interfaces, such as Web Sockets, TCP/IP, or Node.js child processes each have their own different ways:

 ```js
 // worker.js